Thinking about planning a trip to Capitol Reef in March? Spring is one of our favorite times of year to visit.

 The Gifford House opens on March 14, Pi Day!
 You can find unique handmade items and locally baked fruit pies and homemade ice cream!

-Scenic Drives at Capitol Reef
+Scenic Drives in March at Capitol Reef

 The Capitol Reef scenic drive is a must-do activity to see and photograph the cliffs, canyons, domes and bridges!